pasha112sergey/daily_coding/my_airdrop/README.md

 This must be done seamlessly, but I still want to be able to call this from the commandline.
 Likewise, I want to learn how to make a cool TUI, so I shall pick a library that allows me to do that.

-After doing some minimal online, it seems like the `ncurses` library is optimal for TUI programming with **C**.
+After doing some minimal research online, it seems like the `ncurses` library is optimal for TUI programming with **C**.
 So, I'll try to use it, but as the project progresses I might change my implementation, so stay tuned for updates.

 > ***Note:** The presentation will be the last step in the project, as the first priority is to build the MVP to demonstrate file transferring functionality, and its viability as a useful service.*